-14. Number of Majors per FTE faculty The number of program majors per FTE faculty is low due to the number of students that have decided not to or do not care about declaring the ABRP Program as a major.
-Refer to attached chart. - Program Budget Allocation (Personnel, supplies and services, equipment) - 16.
+14. Number of Majors per FTE faculty The number of program majors per FTE faculty is low due to the number of students that have decided not to or do not care about declaring the ABRP Program as a major. - 15.
+Program Budget Allocation (Personnel, supplies and services, equipment) - 16.
 Cost per Student Semester Hour - 17.
-Number of classes that enroll less than ten students None 18.
+Number of classes that enroll less than ten students None - 18.
 Determination of program's health based on Efficiency (Healthy, Cautionary, or Unhealthy) Healthy Effectiveness 19.
 Persistence of majors fall to spring Traditionally the persistence of program majors from the fall semester into the spring semester is usually at 50% or better.
-But beginning during the spring semester of the 2007-08 academic year and continuing through the 2008-09 academic year, many students chose to work longer hours at their places of employment and not returning to the program.
+But beginning during the spring semester of the 2009-10 academic year and continuing through this fall semester, many students are making the choice to work longer hours at their places of employment and not returning to the program.
 Not only were majors lost, but also non-majors.
-The students that were working part-time were encouraged by their employers to work full-time hours because of the amount of work available.
-20. Number of degrees and certificates earned (annual) There was one graduate with a CA and an AAS Degree for the 2008-09 year.
+Many students that are working part-time are encouraged by their employers to work full-time hours because of the amount of work available.
+20. Number of degrees and certificates earned (annual) There were two graduating students with a CA and an AAS Degree for the 2009-10 year.
 Again, there were numerous students who qualified for Completion Certificates and applied for them this academic year.
-On the positive side there should be several graduates by the end of the spring 2010 semester.
+On the positive side there should be several graduates by the end of the spring 2011 semester.
 But on the negative side, a number of the ABRP students enrolled in the program are not striving to receive a degree in the program.
 They are here for in-service training and only enroll in classes that they need for advancement.
 Others seek employment once they gain enough knowledge and skills of the auto body trade and never return to the program.
 When I visit the shops, I always see former non-completers from the ABRP still employed.
 21. Number of students transferred (enrolled) to a four-year institution None, that I am aware of.